Bachelor of Arts (BA)

 Class sizes vary from 6 to 80.
 Honours modules are capped at 60.

 You will take four modules each year, the assessment of which is generally equally divided between essays submitted during the year and exams in the summer (100% exam for language modules).
 Your second and final years contribute equally to your final degree classification.

-Our Ancient History and Classical Archaeology with Study in Europe degree enables you to spend your third year studying classical subjects in Italian at one of our partner universities (currently in Venice, Rome, Bologna or Padua) and then return for your final year at Warwick.
+Our Ancient History and Classical Archaeology with Study in Europe degree enables you to spend your third year studying classical subjects at one of our partner universities (currently in Bologna, Padua, Rome or Venice, with recent confirmation of new placements in Berlin and Tübingen, Germany), before returning for your final year at Warwick.